Covid-19 National Lockdown Phase 3

-As some patients are aware, Dr Sue Williams has recently retired after many years of working as a GP in Penzance.
+As some patients are aware, Dr Sue Williams retired in March 2020 after many years of working as a GP in Penzance.
 She will be greatly missed by the Rosmellyn team and of course her patients.

 We would to reintroduce Dr Susanne Wauchope back to the Rosmellyn team who has previously worked with us as a locum.
 Dr Wauchope will be replacing a couple of Dr Williams' clinics working on Thursdays and Fridays.
 The patients who were previously registered with Dr Williams, will now be registered with either Dr Wauchope or another GP partner.